AdaptivePerf/AdaptivePerfHTML/README.md

 In the meantime, here's the quick getting started guide after opening the website:
 1. Select your profiling session from the "Please select a test executed by the CI" combobox and wait untli the timeline loads.
 2. In the timeline, you can browse the thread/process tree (including expanding and collapsing threads/processes) on the left and see how long the thread/process ran for on the right in form of timeline blocks.
 The time axis is in milliseconds.
-3. Each block indicates the name of the process, its PID, TID, its runtime as sampled by ```perf```, and the difference between the sampled time and the actual time (as measured between the relevant start and exit syscalls).
+3. Each thread/process has a corresponding name, PID, and TID.
 4. Each block has red and blue parts.
 Red parts correspond to on-CPU activity while blue parts correspond to off-CPU activity.
 Not every off-CPU activity may be shown on the timeline, depending on the sampling rate chosen when running AdaptivePerf.
 5. Some threads/processes may be marked as red.
 This means that the difference between the sampled and exact runtime of a given thread/process is significant, resulting in potentially lower accuracy of corresponding flame graphs and flame charts.
-6. Right-click a thread/process block to open the stack trace of a function which spawned that thread/process.
+6. Right-click a thread/process block to check the exact runtime of the thread/process (as measured between the relevant start and exit syscalls), the ```perf```-sampled runtime, and the stack trace of a function which spawned the thread/process.
 7. Double-click a thread/process block to open the browser of flame graphs/charts corresponding to the thread/process.